 The Roaring 20’s were a time of improvements for Camp Richardson

 In 1921 Captain Alonzo Richardson leased a large parcel from the Comstock and Lawrence families and set up a stage service from Placerville to South Lake Tahoe.
 For many years his oversized, low-slung Pierce Arrow touring cars were a familiar sight in the area.
 In 1924, he bought the property and began to build cabins and a lakefront pavilion.
 By 1926 he added the hotel, dining room, gas station and other buildings of the present day resort.
 In 1927, the Tallac Hotel was torn down and Al Richardson moved the Tallac Post Office to Camp Richardson.
 He built the “long wharf” which is now the Resort pier, and operated a launch and other water services for guests.
 The Steamer Tahoe and mail boats called in at the wharf daily.

 As your transported back into modern times you’ll get to the “Y” intersection of Highway 50 and 89 where you’ll make a left onto Highway 50.
 In the final stretch, be aware that there will be traffic and you’ll be running against it.
 You must pay attention to all traffic lights and stop signs.
 The merging traffic onto Highway 50 from a cross street will not expect runners, so it's your responsibility to stop.
 In the last 1.5 miles, there is a bike trail that parallels the highway that your more than welcome to run on instead of the road.

 Finishing where you started

-Exhausted but feeling accomplished, you’ll arrive at the Tahoe Beach Retreat and cross the finish line!
+Exhausted but feeling accomplished, you’ll arrive at the Lakeview Commons and cross the finish line!
 Enjoy a cold brew and talk to other runners about their journey around the lake.
 As the old adage goes, “It’s not the destination but the journey that matters.”
 Congratulations will be in order at this point for everyone!